AmandaMisjuwar/amandamisjuwar/README.md

 🎓 Computer Science @ University of Waterloo 2023

-🏢 Currently a SWE Intern @ Microsoft working on .NET Infrastructure
+🏢 Currently a SWE Intern @ Microsoft

-🌱 Working on [Community Fridge KW](https://github.com/uwblueprint/community-fridge-kw) as a UW Blueprint developer
+🌱 Working on [Focus on Nature](https://github.com/uwblueprint/focus-on-nature) as a UW Blueprint project lead

 💡 amandamisjuwar.me